walles/px/README.md

 text you write for this tag will show up as the release description on Github, write something nice!
 3. `git push --tags`

-# TODO `pgrep` replacement
-* If we get one command line argument, only show processes matching that string as either a user or the name of an executable.

 # TODO `--version`
 * Doing `px --version` should print a `git describe` like version string.
 Don't